jsdelivr/globalping-cli/README.md

 4 | 2024-03-27 11:57:52 | http google.com from London,Belgium --limit 2 --method get --ci
 > https://www.jsdelivr.com/globalping?measurement=eclwFSYX0zgU10Cs
 ```

+> [!TIP]
+> Use this command to get the measurement IDs needed to run a new measurement, [reusing the probes](#reselect-probes) from a previous measurement.

 #### Learn about available flags